ismailatkurt/00-challange/README.md

 - Code organisation could have been done more focused with OOP in mind.
 - I download and extract Recipe JSON file while building the Docker Image.
 Maybe there can be a different way to handle it.
 I wanted it to work out of box, so I used it this way.
 - Although I also placed option to run it by providing docker volume `-v` flag.
 So that you can pass your own json data file.
+- Tests are showcased; I have added a couple of tests but of course it is not okay/enough for Production version :) It is just to show.

 ## Build and run application with docker
 - Please make sure docker is running on your host.